Loading...

 Strong passwords and how to remember them

-Each year we have more and more online accounts and staying on top of our digital lives is getting increasingly difficult.
+Each year we have more online accounts and staying on top of our digital lives is getting increasingly difficult.
 Using strong passwords is essential, as they are the first line of defence for your data.
-Read about how to improve the strength of your passwords and how to remember them easily in this blog post.
+Read about how to improve the strength of your passwords and how to remember them easily.

 Honestly, we probably all use the same password for a few different sites because there is no way you can remember a new password for every single one of your different accounts, right?
 Wrong.